dereknovak/LS170-LS/study_guide.md

 - A parameter is notated by its *name* and *value*.
 - Each parameter is separated by `&`.
 - Because certain special characters cannot be used in the query string, a UTF-8 code will be used to represent them.
 A space, for example, uses `%20`, such as `launch%20school`.

+## Encoding

+- Because URLs are designed to only accept specific characters within the standard ASCII character set, some characters that are desired to be used in the URL must be encoded.
+This is achieved using the `%` symbol, followed by two hexadecimal digits, converting something like `%20` into a `' '` character.

+Reasons for encoding:

+1. The character is not included in the standard ASCII character set.
+2. The character is "unsafe" as it may be misinterpreted or modified in specific situations.
+3. The character is used in a standard URL scheme.

 ## Requests
 https://launchschool.com/books/http/read/making_requests